-Castillo is an attacking left back who comes to Colorado as an almost perfect fit for Anthony Hudson's 3-5-2 system.
-Castillo comes to MLS after winning multiple titles in Liga MX with some of the top teams in Mexico.
-His speed and attacking ability should be an asset for the Rapids in 2018.
+Castillo is a veteran attacking left back who joined Atlanta for the 2020 season, making one start in four appearances.
+Castillo originally came to MLS in 2018 after winning multiple titles in Liga MX with some of the top teams in Mexico.

 INTERNATIONAL: Castillo is just one of two players to earn a cap for both the United States and Mexico.
 He made his debut on August 22, 2007 for Mexico against Colombia and would go on to appear in four games for Mexico’s senior side and three matches for the U-23 team.
 Two years later, Castillo earned his first cap for the USMNT, coming off the bench in a 3-1 loss against Denmark on November 18, 2009.
 He has made 18 appearances (10 starts) for the United States, including six FIFA World Cup qualifiers, as well as the USA’s 1-0 win over Mexico at Estadio Azteca on August 15, 2012.
 Castillo was a member of the 2013 Concacaf Gold Cup championship team, as well as the 2016 Copa America Centenario roster that saw the USMNT finish fourth.